-Panel Ider itification ATS Name Enter the name of the ATS.
+Panel Iden tification ATS Name Enter the name of the ATS.
 If you do not enter a value, the ATS name defaults to ATS 1, ATS 2, etc. SPT Account Code The number that uniquely identifies the panel to the RCT.
 Enter 0 if you do not have the SPT Account Code.
 In this case, you can commission the panel using the ATS Registration ID .
 For an EN50136 ATS, the ATS Registration ID is automatically generated when you click Save .
 The RCT can send the SPT Account Code to the panel when it is available.
 RCT Ident ification & Backup RCT Identification (Dual Path Dual Server Only) RCTID Enter the RCT ID that uniquely identifies the RCT (for example, SPC Com XT) to the panel.
 This must match the value entered in the SPC Com XT Server Configuration Manager tool in the Server RCT ID field in the Server Details tab.
-See the SPC Com XT Installation & Configuration Manual.
+See the SPC Com XT Installation &amp; Configuration Manual .
 RCT URL or IP Address Enter the RCT URL or IP Address for the RCT server location (for example, SPC Com XT server).
 RCT TCP Port Enter the TCP port for the RCT (for example, SPC Com XT).
 This must be the same value entered for the field Server FlexC Port in the SPC Com XT Server Configuration Manager tool.
 ATP Interf ace EN50136 ATS Category Select the EN50136 ATS Category (SP1-SP6, DP1-DP4).
-For a description of categories, see ATS Category Timings on page 402.
-Primary Interface Select the Primary Interface to apply to the primary communications path from the following: • Ethernet • GPRS: Modem 1 • GPRS: Modem 2 • Dial Up Internet: Modem 1 • Dial Up Internet: Modem 2
+For a description of categories, see ATS Category Timings on page 403.
+Primary Interface Select the Primary Interface to apply to the primary communications path from the following: • Ethernet • GPRS: Modem 1 • GPRS: Modem 2 • Dial Up Internet: Modem 1 • Dial Up Internet: Modem 2 Backup Interface For a Dual Path ATS , select the Backup Interface to use for the backup communications path from the following: • Ethernet GPRS: Modem 1 GPRS: Modem 2 Dial Up Internet: Modem 1 Dial Up Internet: Modem 2